Nice-Try/Lab4/report.md

 ## Hazard Mitigation

+### Structural Hazards

+We ensure that there are no structural hazards by making sure every instruction goes through each phase even if it's not doing anything in that phase.
+No two instructions will try to go through the same phase and use the same modules at the same time.
+In the case of the register file and data memory, no two instructions will be accessing the same ports at the same time.

+### Control Hazards

+To prevent control hazards, stall instructions are sent after `bne`, `beq`, `jr`, `lw` instructions.

+### Data Hazards

 ## Testing

 We tested our pipeline CPU against three assembly tests: [`mips1.asm`](/asmtest/mips1.asm), [`mem.asm`](/asmtest/mem.asm), and [`array_loop.asm`](/asmtest/array_loop.asm).
 It passes the first two and fails the third due to data hazards.
 However, if we add `nop`s to the array loop program cleverly (as in [`array_loop_nops.asm`](/asmtest/array_loop_nops.asm)), it does work as expected.
 Details on functionality are available in the Hazard Mitigation section.